-International College of Beauty Arts and Sciences does not have dormitory facilities under its control and we do not provide assistance to the student in finding housing.
-The availability of housing near the institution is favorable with the average cost of a home in the area at around \$1,600,000 and rent on average is approximately \$2,700.00.
+International College of Beauty Arts and Sciences does not have dormitory facilities under its control and we do not help students find housing.
+The availability of housing near the institution is favorable with the average cost of a home in the area at around \$800,000 and rent for a 1-bedroom apartment is approximately \$1500.00 for 2 bedrooms is approximately \$1900.00.